gonzalocasas/Specifications/docs/router.md

 ### Downlink communication

-Because of the first version, the network will only supports devices of class A, the connexion between a gateway and a router would stay opened for a maximum of 2 seconds.
+Because of the first version, the network will only supports devices of class A, the connection between a gateway and a router would stay opened for a maximum of 2 seconds.
 The whole process is detailed in the [LoRaWAN specifications 1.0][lorawan] - section 3.3 Receive Windows.
 In few words though, after having emitted messages, a class A node will open two short receive windows